Heart Disease in Pets

 • fluid swelling of lower limbs

+Diagnosis of heart disease begins with a thorough physical examination.
+Listening to the patient’s chest with a stethoscope can allow the veterinarian to identify any abnormal heart sounds, rhythms or lung sounds.
 If an abnormality is suspected, the next step is to X-ray the chest.
-Chest X-rays show the size and shape of the heart silhouette, any blood vessel enlargement within the chest, and any changes in the lungs.
+Chest X-rays show the size and shape of the heart, any blood vessel enlargement within the chest, and any changes in the lungs.

 An ECG (electrocardiogram) is another way to investigate heart disease.
 This device records the electrical impulses across the heart as nerves fire to stimulate the heart to beat.
-ECG’s are useful to determine any changes in the heart’s rhythm and can give an indication of changes in heart chamber size.
+ECG’s are useful to determine any changes in the heart’s rhythm and can give an indication of changes of heart chamber size.

-Other tests such as blood and urine tests can help determine changes caused by heart disease and are often recommended before therapy for heart disease is started.
+Other tests such as blood and urine tests can help determine changes caused by this disease, and are often recommended before therapy for heart disease is started.
+Many different therapies for heart disease are available depending on the type and severity of the disorder.
+Most pets with mild heart disease respond well to therapy and can have an extended lifespan with treatment.

 Undefined